AllocatedArtist/TODOclist_nim/README.md

 - Save/Load file paths are hardcoded to "save_file.txt" in the directory of the exe
 - And more that aren't immediately obvious :)

- Nim was very easy to pick up especially for a C programmer who likes curly braces and semicolons.
+ Nim was very easy to pick up even for a C programmer who likes curly braces and semicolons.
 I feel a level of productivity with Nim that I haven't really felt using other languages.
 Hopefully we see me write a lot of games in Nim!

  Oh yeah, there aren't any plans to update this lol.
 Sorry for the people excited about a cool modal task management cli.